PureStorage-OpenConnect/ansible-playbook-examples/flashblade/pure-fb-filesystem-replication/README.md

     ```

  ##### Filesystem Replication
-   Filesystem replication required local(src) and remote(dst) FlashBlades should be connected and replica-link will be established between local filesystem and remote filesystem with replication policy.
+   In Filesystem replication local(src) and remote(dst) FlashBlades should be connected state.
+Replica-link will be established between local filesystem and remote filesystem with replication policy.
    **fb_details.yml for replication**
    ```
     # FlashBlade inventory